zalenix/portaldocs/portal-sdk/templates/top-blades-resourcemenublade.md

-# The Resource Menu
+# ResourceMenuBlade

 ## Overview

-The resource menu provides an easy-to-use implementation of a menu blade, as specified in [top-blades-menu.md](top-blades-menu.md), with various common Azure resource menu items readily available.
+The resource menu provides an easy-to-use implementation of a menu blade, as specified in [top-blades-menublade.md](top-blades-menublade.md), with various common Azure resource menu items readily available.
 It does this by providing an app-like container for a resource, with a navigation menu on the left.
 This navigation menu allows an extension to access all of the functionality of the resource, categorized into relevant groups.

 **What is required to enable the resource menu?**